Data Conditioning for Quantitative Interpretation

 Intermediate | 4 half days | Online

-In this course you will experience the benefits of using a high-performance computing (HPC) setup to quickly test, iterate and QC data.
-In hands-on exercises you will learn how you can perform QC techniques at every step to tell you if you are moving in the right direction and improving the data.
-You will use the complete toolkit to QC, process and analyze seismic amplitudes straight from imaged gathers, all the time considering the AVA based analysis and/or prestack inversion that may follow in a QI study.
+In this course you will experience the benefits of using a high-performance computing (HPC) setup to quickly QC and improve prestack data for more reliable quantitative interpretation of reservoir properties and fluid fill.
+In hands-on exercises you will learn how you can iterate with QC techniques that tell you if you are moving in the right direction and improving the data.
+You will use the complete toolkit to QC, process and analyze seismic amplitudes straight from imaged gathers, all the time considering the AVA based analysis and/or prestack inversion goals that may follow in a QI study.

-In this online hands-on course you will work on a North Sea dataset.
+In this online hands-on course you will work on an exploration dataset.

 Agenda